dennisdevio/milestone-project-3/README.md

 - One for medium screens
 - One for large screens

+During the development process the focus of the project shifted from the books themselves to focus more on the reviews.
+The main differences between the wireframes and the live site is that I left out the page to view a single book and that the site lists reviews rather than books.
+The main reason for this was that I had to lessen the scope of the project to meet the deadline.
-The home page lists all reviews the website while the account focuses on leaving reviews on each book.
+The home page lists all reviews on the website while the account focuses on leaving reviews on the desired book.
 The signup and login pages basically just contain simple forms for a clean design.
-Finally the profile page shows each account holders personal book list.
+Finally the profile page shows the reviews the user has left.

 The wireframes were created using - [InVision](https://www.invisionapp.com/).

-You can view the wireframes [here](https://dennischmielewski323696.invisionapp.com/freehand/Classic-Novels-Review-EoIn0vC2r)
+You can view the wireframes [here](https://dennischmielewski323696.invisionapp.com/freehand/Classic-Novels-Review-EoIn0vC2r).
+NOTE: The link to view the wireframes is not supported on the Firefox desktop browser but it works fine on mobile.
+It works fine on Chrome and Opera as well.

 ### Structure
 The structure of the website is laid out in such a way that the books have the main focus only a nav bar at the top for navigation though the website.